RainerKtz/hello-world/README.md

 # hello-world
 thats the tutorial suggestion
-I just want to check how it works
+I just want to check how it works again